jaantollander/masters-thesis/content/30_monitoring.md

 We take the precise design of programs as given and explain them only at a high level.

 The thesis work focused on the analysis and visualization parts.
-We explain how we analyzed batches of time series data in Section \ref{analyzing-statistics}.
+We explain how we analyzed batches of time series data in Subsection \ref{analyzing-statistics}.
 In the future, we would like to compute the rates on the database as new data arrives and perform real-time analytics on them.

 <!-- The Lustre monitoring and statistics guide [@lustre-monitoring-guide] presents a general framework and software tools for gathering, processing, storing, and visualizing file system statistics from Lustre. -->